 - 673 million people still practise open defecation worldwide.

 - Inadequate sanitation is estimated to cause 432,000 diarrhoeal deaths every year and is a major factor in diseases such as intestinal worms, trachoma and schistosomiasis.

 - 297,000 children under five are estimated to die each year from diarrhoea as a result of unsafe drinking water, sanitation and hand hygiene.

 - Children under the age of five living in countries affected by protracted conflict are, on average, nearly 20 times more likely to die from diarrhoeal diseases caused by a lack of safe water, sanitation and hygiene than by direct violence.

 - Loss of productivity to water and sanitation-related diseases costs many countries up to 5% of GDP.

-Closer to home the issues may be different, but even first world countries have been experiencing toilet troubles associated with Covid-19.
-Not only have we been advised to flip down the toilet seat before we flush the toiletto stop toilet plume, (a potential spread of coronavirus) but it’s been increasingly hard to find publicly accessible toilets when away from home during the pandemic.
+Closer to home even first world countries have been experiencing toilet troubles associated with Covid-19.
+Not only have we been advised to flip down the toilet seat before we flush the toilet, based on new research on toilet plume from China, but it’s been increasingly hard to find publicly accessible toilets when away from home.

 To find out more on World Toilet Day visit https://www.worldtoiletday.info/

 Find out more about the flip ‘n’ flush campaign <LINK TO FLIP AND FLUSH ONCE ADDED TO CAMPAIGNS>